Title: Artists don't need ladders

 Resilience and perseverance are traits that the artist shares with their interlocutors.
 Both have endured the trials and tribulations their respective formations have imposed on them, surviving on less than most.

-Voluntary participation isn’t necessary only proximity and interaction of some sorts.
+Voluntary participation in cultural activities isn’t necessary only proximity and interaction of some sorts.
 The exchange is never fully satisfactory because artists aren’t life guards and most people aren’t muses.

 However regardless of the results both bring the stubbornness of belief in the hope that things can only get better.